Figuring out what it takes to make different things on the pottery wheel can sometimes be a bit of a challenge.

 Select your glaze

-The glaze I’m am going to use on this piece is Amaco Seaweed
+The glaze I’m am going to use Obcidean, Indigo and seaweed on this piece is

 Choose your brush

-I’m going to use a small Hacky brush.
-When using a brush, you don’t want to brush your glaze on hard.
-You will want it to flow it on, which decreases your chances of streaking and gets enough glaze on.
+I’m going to use a small Fan Brush.
+When using a brush, you don’t want to brush your glaze on too hard.
+You will want it to flow on, which decreases your chances of streaking and gets enough glaze on.
+Check out How to Brush Glaze Pottery.

 After the glaze is totally dry, it’s time to float another coat on the inside and outside of your ring holder.

-After your ring holder is totally dry, drizzle some glaze on top.
-I’m using Amaco Obsidian.
+After your ring holder is totally dry. repeat the process with Indigo and seaweed on top.
 I love the way the colors play with each other to give it a stunning look.

 Make sure there is no glaze on the bottom and it’s totally dry before it goes in the kiln for the final firing.
 I am firing to cone 5.